sjtdev/koishi-plugin-dota2tracker/src/docs/en-US/starter.md

 > [cache]     cache-database
 > [database]  database-sqlite

+# Enable
+Once all required service plugins are installed and enabled, you still need to obtain an API Token from the [STRATZ API page](https://stratz.com/api), and enter it in the `STRATZ_API_TOKEN` configuration field on the plugin configuration page, then save the settings.
+The plugin needs a valid API Token to function properly.

+At this point, all preparations for using the plugin are complete.
+Next, the various features of the plugin will be introduced.

+# Update

 ### Plugin Update Notification
 Starting from version `1.4.2`, plugin updates will publish a release on Github without attachments, serving as an update reminder.
 If needed, you can use the `Watch` feature to receive notifications about plugin updates.
 Here are the detailed steps: